tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 The divergence could be due to an operational issue (switch C had to be opened before B to avoid unintended load shifts), which would be documented in an incident report.
 An undocumented divergence stands out.

-Unauthorised operations during a maintenance window would appear as switching operations that were not in the bedieningsplan.
+Unauthorised operations in a maintenance window are switching steps that were not in the bedieningsplan.
 If the plan authorises switching on feeder 1 only, but the SCADA log shows switches were also operated on feeder 2, unauthorised work occurred.
 If the bedieningsplan shows 20 planned switch operations but the SCADA log shows 50, extra unauthorised operations occurred.